extract_1d step extracts a 1D signal from a 2D or 3D dataset and

 writes spectral data to an “x1d” product.
 This works on all JWST spectroscopic

 modes, including MIRI LRS (slit and slitless) and MRS, NIRCam WFSS and

 TSGRISM, NIRISS WFSS and SOSS, and NIRSpec fixed-slit, IFU, and MOS.

 An EXTRACT1D reference file is used for most modes to specify the location and size of the target and background extraction apertures.
 The EXTRACT1D reference file is not used for Wide-Field Slitless Spectroscopy data (NIS_WFSS or NRC_WFSS).
 For these modes the extraction region is instead taken to be the full size of the input 2D subarray or cutout for each source, or restricted to the region within which the world coordinate system (WCS) is defined in each cutout.

 For slit-like 2D input data, source and background extractions are done using a rectangular aperture that covers one pixel in the dispersion direction and uses a height in the cross-dispersion direction that is defined by parameters in the EXTRACT1D reference file.
 For 3D IFU data, on the other hand, the extraction options differ depending on whether the target is a point or extended source.
 For a point source, the spectrum is extracted using circular aperture photometry, optionally including background subtraction using a circular annulus.
 For an extended source, rectangular aperture photometry is used, with the entire image being extracted, and no background subtraction, regardless of what was specified in the reference file or step arguments.
 For either point or extended sources, the photometry makes use of the Astropy affiliated package photutils to define an aperture object and perform extraction.

 For most spectral modes an aperture correction will be applied to the extracted 1D spectral data (unless otherwise selected by the user), in order to put the results onto an infinite aperture scale.
-This is done by creating interpolation functions based on the APCORR reference file data and applying the interpolated aperture correction (a multiplicative factor between 0 and 1) to the extracted, 1D spectral data (corrected data include the “flux”, “surf_bright”, “error”, and “sb_error” columns in the output table).
+This is done by creating interpolation functions based on the APCORR reference file data and applying the interpolated aperture correction (a multiplicative factor between 0 and 1) to the extracted, 1D spectral data (corrected data include the “flux”, “surf_bright”, “flux_error”, “sb_error”, and all flux and surface brightness variance columns in the output table).